syncpoint/openvtpk/README.md

 ## How to view the tiles

 Please use your favorite tile server to view the basemap.at tiles offline.

+### nodejs server
 An easy-to-use option may be [@mapbox/mbview](https://github.com/mapbox/mbview).
 Just clone the repository and start the tile server

 ```javascript
 node ./cli.js PATH_TO_YOUR/basemap.at.mbtiles